Iron Mines Loop #3 (Northwest/Lemon Squeezer)

-Towards the southern end of the parking area, you’ll notice a triple blue blaze, which marks the start of the Lake Tiorati Trail.
+Towards the southern end of the parking area (near a dumpster), you’ll notice a triple blue blaze, which marks the start of the Lake Tiorati Trail.
 Proceed uphill on this trail to the ridge of Fingerboard Mountain, following the old route of Arden Valley Road for part of the way.
-At the top, turn left on the joint Appalachian Trail (A.T.) (white)/Ramapo-Dunderberg (R-D) Trail (red dot on white), which follows a woods road past a concrete water tower and continues to climb along the ridge of Fingerboard Mountain on a footpath.
+At the top, turn left on the joint Appalachian Trail (A.T.) (white)/Ramapo-Dunderberg (R-D) Trail (red dot on white), which follows a woods road past metal and concrete water towers and continues to climb along the ridge of Fingerboard Mountain on a footpath.
 You’ll reach a few false summits, one of which features an interesting balanced boulder.
 When the leaves are down, Lake Tiorati may be seen through the trees on the left.

 Continue south on the joint A.T./R-D, which soon reaches another intersection.
 Here, the Appalachian Trail turns right, but you should follow the red-on-white blazes of the R-D Trail, which continues ahead along the ridge.
 The R-D Trail passes through attractive thickets of mountain laurel and hemlock.
 After reaching an open area, the trail descends rather steeply.
 At the base of the descent, watch carefully for the crossing of the Bottle Cap Trail, with its unique blazes – white bottle caps nailed to the trees.

-The Bottle Cap Trail descends to cross the unmarked Surebridge Mine Road (the intersection is marked by a cairn) and, just beyond, Surebridge Brook.
+The Bottle Cap Trail descends to cross the unmarked Surebridge Mine Road and, just beyond, Surebridge Brook.
 This crossing can be a little tricky if the water is high, and you may have to go a short distance upstream or downstream to find a good place to cross.
 After climbing steeply to the ridge of Surebridge Mountain, the trail bears left and overlooks the Surebridge Swamp, with Hogencamp Mountain visible In the distance beyond.